andrezrv/hide-this/README.md

 You should get the idea by now.
 Notice how you can use `!` to deny values such as login status, roles, capabilities and user values.

+## Extending

+This plugin offers hooks for filters, so you can modify its functionality or add your own.

+* `hide_this_attributes`: Modify the attributes that the shortcode receives.
+* `hide_this_content`: Modify the full content that the shortcode prints.
+* `hide_this_hide_rules`: Modify rules for hiding content.
+* `hide_this_show_rules`: Modify rules for showing content.

 ## Installation

 1. Unzip `hide-this.zip` and upload the `hide-this` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the **"Plugins"** menu in WordPress.
 3. Start using the `[hide]` shortcode to hide the content you want.

+## Contributing
+If you feel like you want to help this project by adding something you think useful, you can make your pull request against the master branch :)

 ## Changelog

+#### 1.1
+* Object oriented code.
+* New filter hooks.

 #### 1.0
 First release!